-- 1. In a (CD) Commercial Development Zoning District, there shall be provided a minimum size of 1.5 acres - 2.
+- 1. Intent.
+The intent of this zoning district is to permit a more flexible regulation of land use so as to more fully implement comprehensive planning for large parcels of land proposed for commercial use. - 2.
+Boundaries.
+The boundaries of the (CD) Commercial Development Zoning District shall be fixed by amendment of the Official Zoning Map, at such times in the future as such district is applied to properties within the City's zoning jurisdiction. - 3.
+Limitations. - 1.
+In a (CD) Commercial Development Zoning District, there shall be provided a minimum size of 1.5 acres - 2.
 Any proposed development shall be constructed in accordance with an overall plan of development. - 3.
 Any proposed plan of development shall be designed as a single architectural scheme with appropriate common landscaping. - 4.
 Adequate parking space shall be provided for all employees', visitors', and users' vehicles, and such parking, loading or service areas that shall be used for motor vehicles shall be located within the boundary lines of the (CD) Commercial Development Zoning District and shall be physically separated from any public street, right-of-way or property line by a buffer strip of not less than 30 feet along the exterior of the (CD) Commercial Development Zone.
 The buffer strip is not required if such public street, right-of-way or property line is also adjacent to other properties zoned either (CD) Commercial Development Zone or (RD) Residential Development Zone.
 Setbacks from property lines will be review with the development plan and plat. - 5.
 No building or other permanent structure, nor parking lot, shall be located within 30 feet of any public street, right-of-way, or property line along the exterior of the (CD) Commercial Development Zone.
 Trees shrubs, and other plantings may be included in the buffer strip.
 The number of trees and shrubs shall not be regulated by the landscaping section of this code.
-The buffer strip is not required if such public street, right-of-way or property line is also adjacent to other properties zoned either (CD) Commercial Development Zone or (RD) Residential Development Zone.
-Landscaping plans will be reviewed with the development plan and plat.
-Setbacks from property lines will be reviewed with the development plan and plat. - 6.
+The buffer strip is not required if such public street, right-of-way or property line is also adjacent to other properties zoned either (CD) Commercial Development Zone.
+Landscaping plans will be reviewed with the development plan and plat. - 6.
 The maximum ground coverage shall not exceed 50% of each site within the (CD) Commercial Development Zoning District. - 7.
 The minimum off-street parking requirement shall be provided as defined in this chapter of the city code. - 4.
 Ownership.
 A (CD) Commercial Development Zoning District shall require a tract of land which is developed as a unit under single ownership or control, or which is under single designated control by a common ownership at the time it is certified as a (CD) Commercial Development Zone.